lakshyaelite/lakshyaelite/README.md

 <img src="https://capsule-render.vercel.app/api?type=waving&color=gradient&height=150&section=header&text=Hi%2C%20I'm%20Lakshya!&fontSize=50&animation=scaleIn" width="100%" />

-I am a **Student and Full-Stack Developer** passionate about building functional web applications and exploring the power of open-source environments.
+I am a Student and Web Developer passionate about building functional websites and exploring open-source software.

 ---

 ### 🚀 About Me

-- 🎓 **Focus:** Currently learning Python AI.
+- 🎓 **Focus:** Currently learning Web Development.
-- 🐧 **Environment:** Powering my workflow with **Linux Mint**.
+- 🐧 **Environment:** I am currently using Fedora Linux KDE Plasma Edition.
-- ⚡ **Fun Fact:** I believe the best way to learn a system is to break it, and then fix it.
+- ⚡ **A Fun Fact:** I believe the best way to learn a system is to break it, and then fix it.

 ---